Value4AI/Awesome-LLM-in-Social-Science/README.md

   TL;DR: Defining Issues Test (DIT) based on Kohlberg's model of moral development is used to evaluate the ethical reasoning abilities of LLMs.
 GPT-3 performs at random baseline level while GPT-4 achieves the highest moral development score equivalent to graduate students.

+- **Playing repeated games with Large Language Models**, 2023.05, [[paper]](https://arxiv.org/abs/2305.16867).

+  Keywords: games, cooperation, coordination, behavioral analysis

+  TL;DR: This paper studies Large Language Models' (LLMs) cooperative and coordinated behavior by letting them play repeated 2-player games.
+The key findings are that LLMs like GPT-4 perform well in competitive games but struggle to coordinate and alternate strategies in games requiring more cooperation.

 ---
 ### Alignment